 A rigorous academic program.
-It reflects the highest in standards and is supported by low student to teacher ratios and a world-class IB curriculum.
+It reflects the highest in standards and is supported by low student-teacher ratios and a world-class IB curriculum.

-A daily Advisor program ensures that each child receives high levels of emotional and social support from enormously committed faculty and staff.
+A unique, daily Advisor Program ensures that each child receives high levels of emotional and social support from enormously committed faculty and staff.

 A progressive community with long standing traditions.
-RNS has been around since 1877 and is home to a diverse student population that is both domestic and international.
+RNS was founded in 1877 and is home to a diverse student population that is both domestic and international.

 A location in a beautiful and safe community in Eastern Canada.
-They have 125 acres which affords them the opportunity to continue to expand their state-of-the-art facilities.
+We have 125 acres which affords us the opportunity to continue to expand our state-of-the-art facilities.